EtiTheSpirit/love2d-fastlighting/README.md

 A fast, shader-based lighting engine for LÖVE2D - http://love2d.org/

 # Functionality
-This lighting engine uses a quick, mostly-acceptable, and modular method of creating dynamic lighting within LOVE2D that has precision down to the pixel.
+This lighting engine uses a quick, mostly-acceptable, modular method of creating dynamic lighting within LOVE2D that has precision down to the pixel.

 # Performance
 Performance for Fastlighting is a bit iffy in terms of being a crappy lighting system vs. a top-of-the-line system.
 Personal tests conclude that: